-The council hired Nuka Research & Planning LLC to assess the extent, seriousness, and possible mitigating measures of the response gap.
-The reports characterize the response gap for central Prince William Sound and Hinchinbrook Entrance.
+In 2007, the Council hired Nuka Research & Planning LLC to assess the extent, seriousness, and possible mitigating measures of the response gap.
+Nuka completed two reports characterizing the response gap for central Prince William Sound and Hinchinbrook Entrance:

 On the mechanical response gap:

 The mechanical response gap report analyzes the ability to respond to a spill by mechanical means, such as using booms and skimmers.
 The gap is compounded by such factors as sea conditions, limited visibility, human factors, and other environmental and oceanographic factors that limit oil spill response.

 The non-mechanical response gap report addresses response gaps that exist when responding with non-mechanical means, such as in-situ burning and dispersants.